merivale/victor/README.md

 The overarching hypothesis behind this model is that every atomic English message is made up out of a series of zero or more `elaborations` applied to a core `nucleus`.
 The model does not currently cover compound messages, but will in due course be expanded in this direction; the working assumption is that these too can be treated as the result of further elaborations, but elaborations that introduce a second nucleus into the message.

 A major selling point - both of this particular model, and more generally of the idea to model natural languages as codes in this way - is that it enables us to explain the widespread phenomenon of ambiguity in semantic terms (contrary to cuurent mainstream thought in philosophical semantics, which treats it as either a syntactic or a pragmatic phenomenon).
 The explanation of ambiguity in general is that the encoding function is not one-to-one, but many-to-one.
 Furthermore, by articulating the English encoding function, we can see precisely how and why various English ambiguities arise.
-In some cases it is simply because elaboration leaves no mark on the output sentence, but more often it is because multiple elaborations (or multiple sequences of elaborations) happen to coincide in the same output.
-Examples below.
+In some cases it is simply because an elaboration leaves no mark on the output sentence, but more often it is because multiple elaborations (or multiple sequences of elaborations) happen to coincide in the same output.
+Examples will be given in section 2 below.

 ## 1. The Nucleus

-The nuclei of atomic English messages are made up of just two or three items: an `object`, a `pivot`, and (optionally) a `balance`.
+The nucleus of an atomic English message is made up of just two or three items: an `object`, a `pivot`, and (optionally) a `balance`.
 The `object` is whatever the message is about, and may take any one of the following values:

     type Object
         = Speaker